 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 This year, while you’re airing bedding, flinging open the windows, mopping the floors, and dusting everything in sight, don’t forget to include your dog’s living space too.
-It’s important to take a yearly audit of your pet’s supplies and sanitize any items such as toys that may be used often.
+It’s important to take a yearly audit of your pet’s supplies and sanitize any items that they use often.

-Make your annual cleaning ritual pup-friendly by adding these dog-specific tasks to your checklist.
-Remember to always use pet-safe cleaning products!
+Make your annual cleaning ritual more dog-friendly by adding these tasks to your checklist — and remember to always use pet-safe cleaning products!

 Pick Up Your Yard